Summer Doctoral Institute

 June 4 - July 30, 2014

 Learn .
 Network .
 Grow.

-- Work with a GW Faculty mentor of mutual appeal.
+- Work with a GW Faculty mentor from their chosen field.

 - Form a community of scholars with intersecting interests.